Coronary Angiography After Cardiac Arrest - COACT

 The primary outcome, survival to 90 days for immediate vs. delayed angiography, was 64.5% vs. 67.2% (p = 0.51).

 Secondary outcomes for immediate vs. delayed angiography:

 - Survival with good cerebral performance or mild/moderate disability: 62.9% vs. 64.4% (p > 0.05)

 - Survival to hospital discharge: 65.2% vs. 68.7% (p > 0.05)

 - Need for renal replacement therapy: 2.9% vs. 4.2%

 The results of this trial indicate that immediate angiography with an intent to revascularize is not superior to delayed angiography among patients presenting with out-of-hospital cardiac arrest secondary to a shockable rhythm and with no ECG evidence of ST-segment elevations post-ROSC.
+No benefit was noted with long-term follow-up either.
 Only 5% of patients had evidence of a true thrombotic lesion on angiography.
 These are very important findings and will likely influence guidelines on this topic.

 Editorial: Abella BS, Gaieski DF.
 Coronary Angiography After Cardiac Arrest — The Right Timing or the Right Patients?
-N Engl J Med 2019;Mar 18:[Epub ahead of print].
+N Engl J Med 2019;380:1474-5.

 Presented by Dr. Jorrit Lemkes at the American College of Cardiology Annual Scientific Session (ACC 2019), New Orleans, LA, March 18, 2019.